ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Subscribe to an RSS feed to receive notifications.
 - Access the Microsoft Connect page to read Azure product news and announcements.

+## Azure public review
+- With public review of Azure, you can use the target service at a lower price than the general availability.
+- There is a usage fee for public reviews of Azure.
+- open to all users.
+- available from the regular Azure portal.

 ## Azure Support
 ### Professional Direct (ProDirect) Advisory
 - Only Professional Direct (ProDirect) Advisory support provides architectural support for Azure environments.